Premium: Hike and Explore the Trails of Cappadocia

 From fairy chimneys to fine wine

-After a relaxed breakfast in Urgup, set off for a scenic loop hike from Goreme through Pigeon Valley to Uçhisar, returning via the famous White and Love Valleys.
+Wake before sunrise for a truly unforgettable, bucket-list experience – an (optional - refer to FAQ: Should I pre-book a hot air balloon ride?) hot air balloon ride over Cappadocia’s dreamlike landscape, drifting above ancient cave dwellings and surreal rock formations.
+This activity is payable locally and subject to weather conditions, but don’t worry – there will be other chances to try again later in the trip if needed.
+Later in the morning set off for a scenic loop hike from Goreme through Pigeon Valley to Uçhisar, returning via the famous White and Love Valleys.
 You’ll walk among Cappadocia’s iconic fairy chimneys, winding through sculpted rock formations, tunnels, and panoramic viewpoints.
 Along the route, you'll also stop for a visit to Uçhisar Castle, the highest viewpoint in Cappadocia, where panoramic views stretch across the region’s striking terrain.
-These trails are spectacular year-round, offering ever-changing light and colors — and if you visit in winter, you’ll enjoy peaceful, crowd-free paths and, with a bit of luck, a light dusting of snow that adds a magical touch to the already surreal landscape.
+These trails are spectacular year-round, offering ever-changing light and colors.
+If you visit in winter you’ll enjoy peaceful, crowd-free paths and, with a bit of luck, a light dusting of snow that adds a magical touch to the already surreal landscape.
 Back in Urgup, you're off to a historic cave wine cellar for a guided tasting of Anatolian wines.
 Learn how Cappadocia’s volcanic rock provides ideal conditions for winemaking as you sample a variety of local blends before returning to your boutique hotel.
-This evening, dinner is left open for you to enjoy at your own pace — explore one of town's excellent local restaurants, or if you feel like unwinding, you might choose to pamper yourself with a visit to a traditional hammam nearby.
+This evening, dinner is left open for you to enjoy at your own pace – explore one of the town's excellent local restaurants, or if you feel like unwinding, you might choose to pamper yourself with a visit to a traditional hammam nearby.

 Day 3